In this section you will find advice for people who identify as LGBTQ+.

 Although the vast majority of our advice is the same regardless of your sexuality or gender identity we are aware that there are specific areas that affect people who identify as LGBTQ+ disproportionately compared to others.
 These areas are:

 - Homelessness, particularly teenagers who may have recently told their family about their sexuality.

 - Discrimination (for example from your landlord or neighbours)

 People who identify as LGBTQ+ are most at risk of homelessness around the time when they tell their family about their sexuality or gender identity.
 This is particularly true of teenagers.
-For our general advice on homelessness and what to do if you are homeless or at risk of homelessness please see our section on homelessness.
+Go here for our general advice on homelessness and what to do if you are at risk of homelessness.

 If you are considering telling your family about your sexuality or gender identity and you are concerned that this may result in homelessness please contact our telephone or email advice for further information.

 If you have been made homeless after telling your family about your sexuality or gender identity and you would like to know what help is available please see the ‘Advice Near You’ section of our website.

 Although detailed research is limited, roughly 25% of people in same sex-relationships report to have been victims of domestic abuse/violence at some point in their lives.
 This is consistent with the figure that 1 in 4 women and 1 in 6 men will be victims of domestic abuse/violence at some point in their lives.
 These instances of abuse, however, go largely unreported particularly among people who identify as LGBTQ+.
 If you would like advice on Domestic Abuse/Violence and useful links of agencies who may be able to advise you further please see our section on domestic abuse/violence